 Lightly sprinkle water onto the fire bed and stir the embers and ashes with a stick.
 Heat test the fire by holding the back of your hand close to it.
 If it’s too hot to keep your hand there, the fire is still too hot to leave.
 Continue to sprinkle water and stir until safe to leave.

 Leave no trace

-Finally, practise the Leave No Trace Seven Principles and minimise the impact of your campfires by patching up any disturbed ground.
+Finally, any campfire setup must follow the Leave No Trace Seven Principles and patch up any disturbed ground.
 Most importantly, always know and follow the fire regulations of the area you’re visiting.